≥90% of participants will identify and react to patients with symptoms of EV-D68.

 EV-D68 (Table 2) is one of more than one hundred types of enteroviruses (Table 1), as discussed previously.
 It is unenveloped.
-Unlike all other enteroviruses, EV-D68 displays acid lability and a lower optimum growth temperature, both characteristic features of the human rhinoviruses.
+Unlike all other enteroviruses, EV-D68 displays acid lability and lower optimum growth temperature, both characteristic features of the human rhinoviruses.
 It was previously called human rhinovirus 87 by some researchers.

 In the United States, people are more likely to get infected with enteroviruses in the summer and fall.
-EV-D68 cases have been described to occur late in the enterovirus season, which is typically during the warm months, from summer to autumn (August and September in the Northern hemisphere).
+EV-D68 cases have been described to occur late in the enterovirus season, which is typical during the warm months, from summer to autumn (August and September in the Northern hemisphere).